 As a result, this posture can lead to neck pain, upper back pain, and tension headaches.

 How To Tell if You Have Forward Head Posture

 - If you have pain in the back of your neck, you probably have forward head posture.

 - If you cannot bring your chin to touch your chest while your teeth are clenched- you probably have forward head posture.

 - If the back of your neck isn’t straight when looking from the side- you definitely have forward head posture

 Out of all the postural inefficiencies – rounded thoracic spine is probably the most prevalent.

 This is because of our sedentary culture that cherishes sitting the majority of the day.
-This topic is discussed in detail in our post on prolonged sitting.

 This includes the abdominal muscles as well as the spinal erectors which run vertically along either side of our spine.